archana1998/personal_website/content/project/compressive-sensing/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/
-markup: mmark

 title: "Compressive Sensing and Denoising of Images using the Ramanujan Fourier Transform"
-summary: "Used the Ramanujan Fourier Transform to do compressive sensing and denoising of images in the Ramanujan domain,using the Ramanujan basis as the overcomplete dictionary and trained the dictionary with K-SVD based on OMP algorithm"
+summary: "Used the Ramanujan Fourier Transform to do compressive sensing and denoising of images in the Ramanujan domain"
 authors: [Archana Swaminathan]
 tags: [Image Processing, Signal Processing]
 categories: [Undergraduate Projects]